im-manojbharadwaj/UAB/CS621/7-eleven-app/README.md

-# 7-Eleven Clone Web Application
+# E-Commerce Web Application similar to Amazon or 7-Eleven

 ## Table of Contents